Ndaruga/Automatic-Vehical-Number-Plate-Recognition/README.md

 This is a deep learning project that uses Convolutional Neural Networks to recognize vehicle number plates in traffic

 #### Prerequisites
-Since will be using many images and videos, a GPU enabled computer is required because it uses a multithreading image processing
+Since will be processing lots of images and videos, a GPU enabled computer is required because it uses a multithreading image processing